-|Not Started||The configuration of the migration task is complete, but the precheck is not performed.||Perform the precheck and delete the migration task.|
+|Not Started||The migration task is configured but the precheck is not performed.||Perform the precheck and delete the migration task|

-|Prechecking||A precheck is being performed before the migration task is started.||Delete the migration task.|
+|Prechecking||A precheck is being performed.||Delete the migration task|

-|Precheck Passed||The migration task has passed the precheck but is not started.||Start and delete the migration task.|
+|Precheck Passed||The migration task has passed the precheck but is not started.||Start and delete the migration task|

-|Migrating||Data is being migrated.||Pause, stop, and delete the migration task.|
+|Migrating||Data is being migrated.||Pause, stop, and delete the migration task|

-|Migration Failed||The migration task has encountered an exception, and you can determine the specific phase in which the migration failed based on the task progress.||Delete the migration task.|
+|Migration Failed||The migration task has encountered an error.
+You can identify the point of failure based on the progress of the migration task.||Delete the migration task|

-|Paused||The migration task is paused.||Start and delete the migration task.|
+|Paused||The migration task is paused.||Start and delete the migration task|

-|Completed||The migration task is complete, or you have clicked End to stop data migration.||Delete the migration task.|
+|Completed||The migration task is completed, or you have clicked End to stop the migration task.||Delete the migration task|

 If a migration task is in the Migration Failed state, the task will be started and resumed within seven days.
 To stop data migration, you must manually release or stop the migration task.